 - Evidenced by a legally enforceable agreement which complies with the Code and regulations and includes the amount of loan, date of loan and repayment schedule.

-The limitation on loan amounts is the combined amount of all loans the employee has outstanding.
+The limitation on loan amounts is the combined amount of all loans the employee has outstanding from all plans of the employer.
 For example, an employee couldn’t take out one $50,000 loan, then another $50,000 loan, then another.
 All the loans combined have to be less than $50,000.
 Furthermore, when taking out a new loan, you have to look back at the highest balance of outstanding loans in the last year.
 If a loan balance is $30,000 now but was $35,000 a year ago, and the employee wants a second loan, the maximum new loan is $15,000, not $20,000.
 Of course, the participant’s total account balance (including outstanding loans) has to be greater than $100,000 to be able to have the maximum $50,000 in loans.
 Otherwise, he’s limited to half his account balance.
 The one-year highest outstanding balance lookback rule doesn’t apply for the one-half account balance limit, only the $50,000 limit.

 For home loans, a common repayment term is 10 years or 15 years.
 The loan has to be used for acquiring a principal residence.
 The loan can’t be for home renovations or a second home.